Ed Sheeran: 2011–2013: + ("Plus")

-2014–2015: Second studio album, × ("Multiply")
+2014–2015: × ("Multiply")

 On 24 March 2014, Sheeran performed at the Teenage Cancer Trust charity concert at the Royal Albert Hall in London where he unveiled "Take It Back", a track that would appear on the deluxe version of the second album.
 "Sing", the lead single, was released on 7 April 2014.
 Sonically, the song is a departure from Sheeran's previous recordings.
 "Sing" was intended to create hype over the album release, but from concern that this might alienate Sheeran's fan base, "One", an acoustic ballad, was released on 16 May 2014; "One" also marked the first of several promotional singles released leading to the album release.
 By early June 2014, "Sing" had earned Sheeran his first number-one single in the UK.

 Sheeran's second studio album, × ("Multiply"), was released worldwide on 23 June 2014.
 Spanning three years, Sheeran wrote more than 120 songs for the album.
 The album features tracks produced by Rick Rubin, Pharrell Williams and Benny Blanco, as well as that of Gosling's. × peaked at number one in both the UK Albums Chart and the US Billboard 200.
 To support the album, Sheeran embarked on a world tour starting on 6 August 2014 at Osaka, Japan.
 On 27 September 2014, Sheeran was one of the headline acts at the Melbourne Cricket Ground prior to the 2014 AFL Grand Final.

 Following "Don't", "Thinking Out Loud" was released on 24 September 2014 as the album's third single.
 Unlike his previous music videos, Sheeran took the lead role in the single's accompaniment, where he performed a ballroom dance.
 It became his second single to reach number one in the UK, and it also spent eight weeks at number two on the US Billboard Hot 100 (with only "Uptown Funk" by Mark Ronson featuring Bruno Mars keeping it from top spot).
 In 2014, combined streams on Sheeran's catalogue in Spotify reached 860 million; Spotify named him the most-streamed artist and × the most-streamed album.
 In the same year, the album made Sheeran iTunes' best-selling artist in the UK, Ireland and New Zealand.